- Formatting Worksheet Cells to Use Date/Time Format

 - Click on the Axis that should display date/time values to select it.
 In this case, select the Bottom Axis.

-- In the Properties window, click the General tab.
+- In the Properties window, click the Labels tab.

 - Click the + next to Label Format to expand the section.